“Cooked this tonight. Reminded me of Japanese meals in better times!”

 Mix the soy sauce, mirin, sake, dashi (or water) and honey in a small bowl and then add your grated ingredients.
 Give it another mix and set it aside for later.
 It’s as simple as that!

-Make a few cuts across the fatty parts and muscles to prevent the meat from curling during the cooking process.
+Make a few small cuts across the fatty parts and muscles of your pork slices.
+This will help prevent the meat from curling during cooking because muscle and fat contract at different rates when heated.

-Sprinkle both sides of the pork with a pinch of salt and pepper, then coat with a thin layer of plain flour.
+Sprinkle both sides of the pork with a pinch of salt and pepper, then coat with a thin layer of all-purpose or cake flour.

 Add about 1 tbsp of vegetable oil in a large frying pan while the pan is still cold.
-Place one piece of meat in the pan and move it around in a circular motion to spread the oil, then carefully place the other slices of pork so that they lay flat.
-(Try to avoid overlapping.)
+Place one piece of meat in the pan and move it around in a circular motion to spread the oil, then carefully place the other slices of pork so that they lay flat, avoiding overlap.

 Place the pan on the stove and heat it to medium.
 Brown the pork underneath, then flip over and add the sauce.